Why Create a Will Without a Lawyer?

 Consider Notarization Requirements

 Consider the notarization process once you’ve discerned your state’s legal requirements.
-Typically, two impartial witnesses who are not beneficiaries of the will are required.
+Typically, two impartial witnesses who are not beneficiaries of the will are required by a mobile notary.
 Some states may also mandate notarization to facilitate the probate process.
 Ensuring that your will adheres to these prerequisites is fundamental to its validity.

 Step 2: Take Inventory of Your Assets